 Copyscape is a tool that checks a website’s content for any duplication across the web.
 While this tool is not perfect it is a good place to start.
-By entering in a URL into the search bar Copyscape will check the contents of the page for external duplication across the web.
+By entering a URL into the search bar, Copyscape will check the contents of the page for external duplication across the web.

 If you have a large site the premium version allows you to bulk check up to 10,000 pages.

 Siteliner is a tool that checks a site for internal duplicate content.
 Just put in your URL and the site will give you your internal duplication and a few other useful bits such as page speed.